Manufacturing

 Implement application whitelisting on critical systems, preventing execution of unauthorized programs.
 This prevents ransomware execution even if systems are compromised through other vectors.

-Develop incident response plans specifically for ransomware scenarios, including procedures for isolating infected systems, activating backup production lines or manual operations, communicating with customers about delivery impacts, and coordinating IT and plant operations teams.
+Develop incident response plans specifically for ransomware scenarios, including procedures for isolating infected systems, activating backup production lines or manual operations, and communicating with customers about delivery impacts.
+Coordinate IT and plant operations teams.

 Supply Chain Security